General Military Academy: Third era

 After the end of the Spanish Civil War and the reorganization of military studies in Spain, the General Military Academy was established again on September 27, 1940 by Minister of the Army José Enrique Varela.
 The old buildings used for training in the second era were used.
 In 1942, 170 students started studying in the Academy.
 Francisco Hidalgo de Cisneros y Manso de Zúñiga was named Director of the Academy.
 Notable alumni are Juan Carlos I of Spain and his son Felipe VI of Spain, and future queen of Spain Leonor, Princess of Asturias (daughter of Felipe VI and Queen Letizia of Spain).

 Current curriculum

-Just like so many military academies in the world, the General Military Academy is a medium-sized, highly residential baccalaureate college, with a full-time, five-year undergraduate program that emphasizes instruction in the arts, sciences, and professions with a graduate program, preparing men and women to take on the challenge of being officers of the Spanish Army and the Civil Guard.
+The General Military Academy is a medium-sized, highly residential baccalaureate college, with a full-time, five-year undergraduate program that emphasizes instruction in the arts, sciences, and professions with a graduate program, preparing men and women to take on the challenge of being officers of the Spanish Army and the Civil Guard.
 The academy is accredited by the Ministry of Education, Culture and Sport and is a directly reporting agency of the Army general staff.